- Diet & Weight Loss

 What's the issue with detox diets?

-One main issue of these detox diets are the extremely restrictive diet scheme that you can't continue to keep for so long (many are intended to use for a month or more).
-On top of that, any weight loss often target fluid and muscle loss.
+One main issue of these detox diets is the extremely restrictive diet scheme that you can't continue to keep for so long (many are intended to use for a month or more).
+On top of that, any weight loss often targets fluid and muscle loss.
 Most people rapidly regain weight after they stop the diet.
-More frustrating, particularly if used continuously, detox diets could potentially cause long-term health problems .
+More frustrating, particularly if used continuously, detox diets could potentially cause long-term health problems.

 How does the body naturally detoxify itself?

 The best part is the fact that your body comes with a natural detoxifying process that operates very well.
 The liver and kidneys do an excellent chore of processing toxins and eliminating them through perspiration, urination, and stool.
 For example, the colon's natural microorganisms detoxify food wastes and its mucous membranes ward off bacteria and poisons from reentering the body.
 The liver synthesizes its own chemicals with other chemicals, producing water-soluble elements that your kidneys can discharge in urine.
 While some chemicals are also discharged through the lungs and skin.

 Are there procedures to take on a detox diet?